KenSun-1983/API-GUIDE/INVENTORY/TOPOLINK.md

 ## Request Method
 GET
+## Request Header

+The header must contain user and Authentication-Token, where the value of user must be the same user who requested the token.

 ## Query Parameters
 | Parameter Name | Description | Required | Type | Restriction | Example |